-- 1. Other BC school districts (primary labour market); - 2.
-Other Canadian school districts (to the extent that BC school boards recruit from and lose employees to these jurisdictions, this segment of the labour market is weighted to Alberta and Ontario (and to a lesser extent, Saskatchewan) consistent with the industry-standard definition of labour market): - 3.
-Other public sector organizations; - 4.
-Selected private sector organizations.
+- 1. other BC school districts (primary labour market); - other Canadian school districts (To the extent that BC school boards recruit from and lose employees to these jurisdictions, the segment of the labour market is weighted to Alberta and Ontario (and to a lesser extent, Saskatchewan) consistent with the industry-standards definition of labour market); - 3. other public sector organizations; and - 4. selected private sector organizations.